-Data from other institutions revealed higher attrition rate, fewer scholarly accomplishments, longer time for tenure-promotion and lower compensation in women faculty compared to men faculty counterparts.
+Data from other institutions revealed a higher attrition rate, fewer scholarly accomplishments, longer time for tenure-promotion and lower compensation in women faculty compared to men faculty counterparts.
 Recognizing these potential disadvantages, the Faculty Council has established a Chapter of Women in Medicine and Sciences.
-This Chapter is supported by the Office of Faculty Affairs & Development, and its representatives participate in the Advisory Committee of the PLFSOM Faculty Mentoring Program.
+This Chapter is supported by the Office of Faculty Affairs, and its representatives participate in the Advisory Committee of the PLFSOM Faculty Mentoring Program.

-New women faculty are encouraged to contact either the department assigned mentor or the representative of PLFSOM Chapter of Women in Medicine & Sciences for additional information on the Women Faculty Mentoring Program.
+New women faculty are encouraged to contact either the department-assigned mentor or the representative of the PLFSOM Chapter of Women in Medicine and Sciences for additional information on the Women Faculty Mentoring Program.

-HISPANIC AND UNDER REPRESENTED MINORITY FACULTY MENTORING PROGRAM
+HISPANIC AND UNDERREPRESENTED MINORITY FACULTY MENTORING PROGRAM

 Hispanic faculty members account for 32% of all full-time faculty of the PLFSOM.
-The Office of Faculty Affairs and Development, through the recently-awarded Hispanic Center of Excellence (HCOE) grant, has supported the Hispanic and Under Represented Minority (URM) faculty members in faculty development and faculty mentoring.
-The Assistant Dean for Faculty Development commits 50% of time and efforts for developing, coordinating, implementing, monitoring and assessing outcomes of the Hispanic and URM faculty development and the faculty mentoring programs at targeted departments.
+The Office of Faculty Development has supported Hispanic and Underrepresented Minority (URM) faculty members in faculty development and faculty mentoring.
+The Assistant Dean for Faculty Development commits significant time and effort for developing, coordinating, implementing, monitoring and assessing outcomes of the Hispanic and URM faculty development and the faculty mentoring programs at targeted departments.